 And yet, there’s a sincerity in everything Garance does that makes her not only approachable, but also the kind of person we can imagine swapping airport horror stories with over a couple cocktails… ideally in some fabulous boutique hotel garden.
 We here at Mr & Mrs Smith have felt for a while now that she’s a travel kindred spirit.
 In fact, it was around the same time that Garance moved to Los Angeles that a number of our colleagues packed their things for a transfer to Smith’s very own West Coast outpost.
 More than one of us passed her story about life in La La Land post NYC around the office and reacted with an overwhelming ‘Yes!
 Exactly!’

 This November, travel with Garance will no longer be a pipe dream.
 Mr & Mrs Smith has teamed up with Atelier Doré, Garance’s team of exceptional creatives, for an exclusive week-long retreat called The Art of Self Discovery at the luxe Alto Atacama Desert Lodge & Spa.
 In addition to penning postcards alongside Garance, guests will dive into yoga, meditation, tarot readings, a sunset excursion to the region’s Sacred Valley of the Moon and more.

-Here, Garance shares personal shots of Morocco, as well as her thoughts on hotel must-haves, finding inspiration, and what we can learn from French women about packing.
+But first, Garance shares personal shots from a recent trip to Marrakech, as well as her thoughts on hotel must-haves, finding inspiration, and what we can learn from French women about packing.

 The first thing you do when you check into a hotel room…